darkrenaissance/darkfi/doc/src/zero2darkfi/darkmap.md

 ## Tool 1: `ZKAS`, `ZKVM`

 We want a way for someone to control an account and account to control one name registry.
-You could use public key crytography.
+You could use public key cryptography.
 But in here, we will use ZK to accomplish the same thing for our learning.

 In Darkfi, circuits are programmed in `ZKAS` (ZK Assembly) and later run in `ZKVM` for generating proofs.